Ramiellll/JokePage/README.md

 ## Description

-A site made in VueJs that tells programming jokes
+A site made in VueJs that tells jokes
 ## Project setup
 ```
 yarn install